 Remember these are maximum allowable contribution amounts.
 Confirm with the taxpayer the amounts actually contributed to the HSA.

-Taxpayers with excess contributions (contributions over the limits) must withdraw the excess to avoid an additional tax.
+Taxpayers with excess contributions (contributions over the limits) must withdraw the excess to avoid an additional 6% tax.
 If the excess was not timely withdrawn, refer the taxpayer to a professional tax preparer.
-Review Form 8889 Instructions and Publication 969 for details.
+For details, review Publication 969 and instructions to Forms 5329 and 8889.